MeeranB/learn-express-middleware/README.md

 });
 ```

 Calling `next(error)` stops this handler executing and jumps straight to the first error-handling middleware.
 If you haven't created any then Express' built-in one will handle the error.
-By default this will respond with a `500` error.
-Express will also catch any errors that get thrown by your application.
+By default this will respond with a `500` status.
+Express will also catch any errors that get thrown by your server.

 Creating our own error-handling middleware is a little weird.
 An error-handler has _four_ arguments instead of the usual two or three—the first is the error itself: